ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 * enzyme rate
 * enzyme saturation

-The form of the equation is as follows
+The form of the Arrhenius equation is as follows

 $$f(T) = \exp{\frac{-E_a}{R} * (\frac{1}{T} - \frac{1}{T_{\mathrm{ref}}})},$$

-where $E_a$ the activation energy of the process of interest, $R$ is the molar gas constant, $T$ is the environmental temperature, and $T_{\mathrm{ref}}$ the reference temperature.
+where $E_a$ is the activation energy of the process of interest, $R$ is the molar gas constant, $T$ is the environmental temperature, and $T_{\mathrm{ref}}$ the reference temperature.

 ### Temperature impact on microbial growth efficiency

-TODO - When the CUE pull request is in this section will have to be updated

-The efficiency of microbial growth is often expressed in carbon terms as a carbon use efficiency.
-This is defined as the ratio of carbon used for the synthesis of new biomass to the total amount of carbon taken up.
-This is an emergent property that arises from a large number of underlying processes (e.g. basal respiration, DNA synthesis efficiency, etc), most of which would be expected to vary with temperature.
-Because of this carbon use efficiency does not follow anything like an exponential increase with temperature, and so the Arrhenius model is not an appropriate model to use.
-Instead we use a simple linear model to calculate carbon use efficiency
+The efficiency of microbial growth is often expressed in carbon terms as a carbon use efficiency (CUE).
+This is defined as the proportion of carbon used for the synthesis of new biomass to the total amount of carbon taken up.
+This is an emergent property that arises from a large number of underlying processes (e.g. basal respiration, DNA synthesis efficiency, etc.), most of which would be expected to vary with temperature.
+Carbon use efficiency usually does not increase exponentially with temperature, therefore the Arrhenius model is rarely an appropriate model.
+Instead we use a simple logistic model to describe the temperature dependence of carbon use efficiency

-$$\epsilon = \epsilon_{\mathrm{ref}} - \alpha * (T - T_{\mathrm{ref}}),$$
+$$\mathrm{logit}\left(\epsilon\right) = \epsilon_{\mathrm{ref}} - \alpha * (T - T_{\mathrm{ref}}),$$

 where $\epsilon_{\mathrm{ref}}$ is the carbon use efficiency at the reference temperature, $\alpha$ is the change in carbon efficiency with temperature, $T$ is the environmental temperature and $T_{\mathrm{ref}}$ is the reference temperature.
+The logit link function is used to ensure that carbon use efficiency $\epsilon$ is bound between 0 and 1 as it is a proportion.

 ## Soil moisture response

-Breakdown rates for soil organic matter and breakdown rates for the below-ground litter pools are both impacted by how wet the soil is.
-In very dry soils rates are extremely slow, this is because microbial movement is restricted so microbes struggle to reach the substrate to break it down.
+Breakdown rates for soil organic matter and below-ground litter pools are both impacted by soil moisture.
+In very dry soils, breakdown rates are extremely slow because microbial movement is restricted from reaching the substrate to break it down.
 As soils get wetter, microbial motility increases resulting in faster breakdown rates.
-However, increasing soil moisture makes it harder for oxygen to permeate the soil, so at a certain point breakdown rates begin to decrease with increasing soil moisture as oxygen availability has become limiting.
+However, further increasing soil moisture makes oxygen less permeable in the soil, so after a certain peak breakdown rates begin to decrease with increasing soil moisture as oxygen becomes limiting.
 The "intrinsic" process rates are altered to capture the effect of soil moisture by multiplying them with a factor that takes the following form